kanaghasivakumar/Structured-Urban-Synthesis-with-Diffusion-Transformers/README.md

 pred_noise = unconditioned_noise + scale × (conditioned_noise − unconditioned_noise)

-The noise schedule is a linear DDPM schedule with T=1000, beta from 1e-4 to 0.02.
-The model predicts noise and is trained with MSE loss.
+The noise schedule is a linear DDPM schedule with T=1000 and is trained with MSE loss.

 ---